Zain ud-Din Ahmed Khan: Death and legacy

 In 1748, Mustafa Khan launched another invasion in Bihar, this time with the support of Maratha general Raghoji I Bhonsle and Alivardi Khan's defected commander Mir Habib who planned to invade Bengal.
 Zain ud-Din Ahmed Khan and his army initially repulsed the attack and shot Mustafa Khan dead.
 However, the rebels later got the upper hand in Patna and assassinated Zain ud-Din Ahmed Khan on 13 January 1748.
 His two sons and wife Amina Begum were subsequently imprisoned, and his father died of wounds 17 days later.

-Shahamat Jang’s adopting one of Zain ud-din'a son Ikram ud-Daula in a formal open-air durbar after his death in 1748.
+Shahamat Jang’s adopting one of Zain ud-din's sons Ikram ud-Daula in a formal open-air durbar after his death in 1748.
 The event was hosted by Nawab Alivardi Khan.

 After pillaging various areas of the Bengal Subah, Mir Habib advanced to Murshidabad, the capital of Bengal and seat of the Nawab.
 The rebels were finally driven out by Alivardi Khan, who rescued Zain ud-Din Ahmed Khan's wife and two sons.
 His younger son, Siraj ud-Daulah, succeeded him as the Naib Nazim of Bihar.